• Skip to primary navigation

 How To Make Peach Cobbler

-Add the peaches, blackberries, and sugar to your skillet.
+2. Add the peaches, blackberries, and sugar to your skillet.
 I used a Lodge Cast Iron skillet, but you can use any oven-safe skillet you like.
-Turn then over a few times, you don't need to mix this very much.
+Turn them over a few times, you don't need to mix them very much.

 Woman slicing peaches on a white cutting board.